How to Configure Symfony to Work behind a Load Balancer or a Reverse Proxy

-Once you've guaranteed that traffic will only come from your trusted reverse proxies, configure Symfony to always trust incoming request.
-This is done inside of your front controller:
+Once you've guaranteed that traffic will only come from your trusted reverse proxies, configure Symfony to always trust incoming request:

 That's it!
 It's critical that you prevent traffic from all non-trusted sources.
 If you allow outside traffic, they could "spoof" their true IP address and other information.